 For those that haven’t budgeted before, I recommend to start simple.
 Start so simple that you are literally only tracking and documenting how much you make and how much you spend in one month.
 Too often, we try to jump into hyper-complex budgeting apps/methods that burn us out in 5 weeks.

 For those that want a more informative budget, such as how much you really did spend at Starbucks this last year, Ascend is developing a cash flow management app that allows you to input all your credit and debit cards.
 It then monitors all your non-cash spending and categorizes each expense before summing up your category spend by month.
 This will be a great way to see which areas you need to focus more attention, when it comes to saving.
 Additionally to saving comes retirement, even if you’re in debt right now you will eventually be planning for your retirement.
 Understanding the specific retirement savings by age will help you get additional help for your future.

 Before then, Steve Rhode from GetOutOfDebt.org has a fantastic blog post, titled Budgeting 101 that outlines budgeting basics and existing applications that one can use.
 Also, if you struggled with credit card debt in the past due to uncontrolled spending, then cut up your credit cards and only use debit cards.
 Watch Marie Kondo’s special on Netflix (but don’t get the subscription if you don’t already have one) and find ways to really cut down on your spending.

 The work isn’t easy.
 Sometimes it might not feel like you’re making an impact.
 But like the metaphor goes, bucket after bucket, if you put in the time, discipline, and effort, you will rescue yourself from debt.
 Taking advantage of free financial planning will help you get on the right track.
-I’m rooting you on, and if you want to share your success stories, I’d love to hear about them in the comment sections below.
+I’m rooting you on.
+If you want to share your success stories, I’d love to hear about them in the comment sections below.
 Every success is worthy of a boast and celebration.